pattusdev/shop24_Frontend/README.md

 Shop24 and transport to their clients.
 They would like your help building these APIs and document them using swagger

 ## Technology constraints
+▪ At the Bank of Kigali, we currently have a microservices architecture with services mostly written in Spring Boot (Java or Kotlin).
+We would like you to develop a single service in either Spring Boot that exposes several REST endpoints (see next page)

+▪ You can use whatever database you want (we recommend using SQLlite, MySQL or Postgres)

+▪ You should include a README file that has instructions for us to get the solution running on our machines